 Author: Dr Chin-Yun Lin, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2012.

-Intralesional steroid injection involves a corticosteroid, such as triamcinolone acetonide or betamethasone suspension, which is injected directly into a lesion on or immediately below the skin.
+An intralesional steroid injection involves a corticosteroid such as triamcinolone acetonide injected directly into a lesion on or immediately below the skin.

-In New Zealand triamcinolone is marketed as Kenacort-A, and is available in 2 strengths: 10 mg per ml (Kenacort-A 10), or 40 mg per ml (Kenacort-A 40).
+In New Zealand, triamcinolone injection is marketed as Kenacort-A and is available in 2 strengths: 10 mg per ml (Kenacort-A 10) and 40 mg per ml (Kenacort-A 40).
 Triamcinolone acetonide is marketed as Kenalog in the USA.
 Betamethasone injection is marketed as Celestone Chronodose (1 mL) and is not available in New Zealand.

 Shorter-acting corticosteroid preparations, such as dexamethasone or betamethasone acetate, are sometimes administered in combination with triamcinolone.

-Intralesional administration of corticosteroids is used to treat a dermal inflammatory process directly.
+Intralesional administration of corticosteroids treats a dermal inflammatory process directly.
 In contrast to topical steroids, intralesional steroids:

-Typical intramuscular doses are 0.5–1 mg/kg body weight (40-80 mg for typical adult), which may be repeated every 30 days for 3 to 6 months.
+Typical intramuscular doses are 0.5–1 mg/kg body weight (40–80 mg for a typical adult), which may be repeated every 30 days for 3–6 months.

 Triamcinolone injections can also be used in the treatment of tendonitis, arthritis and synovitis.

-They must not be used if there is a previous history of triamcinolone hypersensitivity (allergy).
+They must not be used if there is known triamcinolone allergy.

-When large doses of triamcinolone acetonide injections are used as an alternative to oral steroids such as prednisone, they are considered to be systemic steroids.
-These should be avoided in patients with the following disorders.
+When large doses of triamcinolone acetonide are used as an alternative to oral steroids such as prednisone, they are considered to be systemic steroids.
+These should be avoided in patients with the following disorders:

 Intralesional triamcinolone is injected directly into the skin lesion using a fine needle after cleaning the site of injection with alcohol or antiseptic solution.
 The injection should be intradermal, not subcutaneous, to avoid causing a dent in the skin.

 The initial dose per injection site will vary depending on the lesion being treated.
 Generally, 0.1–0.2 mL is injected per square centimetre of involved skin.
-The total dose should not normally exceed 1 or 2 mL per dose.
-It can be repeated every 4 to 8 weeks.
+The total dose should not normally exceed 1–2 mL per dose.
+It can be repeated every 4–8 weeks.

 The injections may be repeated monthly for a few months while the lesions are active.